 Applicants will receive a confirmation email that their online application has been received in response to every announcement for which they file.
 Applicants should retain this confirmation email for their records.
 Failure to receive this email means that the online application was not submitted or received.

 All work experience, education, training and other information substantiating how you meet the minimum qualifications must be included on your application by the filing deadline.
 Information submitted after the filing deadline will not be considered in determining whether you meet the minimum qualifications.

 If you have any questions regarding this recruitment or application process, please contact the exam analyst, Jesusa Bushong, by email at email@example.com.

 The following documents and verifications must be submitted with your application as an uploaded attachment.
 Failure to do so will result in the rejection of the application.

-2. A copy of the current and valid Class A, B or C California driver license (Or current and valid out-of-state Driver License)
+2. A copy of the current and valid California Driver License (Class A, B or C)

 3. A copy of the current and valid Ambulance Driver Certificate (Or verification of employment by a municipal fire department)